 East Germany’s Soviet Heritage – Löwen-Adler barracks and the Elstal Olympic Village

 When hearing of the Olympic Village for the 1936 Berlin Games, then people quickly think about Hitler, the Nazis as well as their making a cult out of Hindenburg, the former WW I hero and later President of the Reich.
-However also the Soviet Army lodged itself in strategically well located Elstal and its Löwen-Adler Kaserne military barracks, leaving a very interesting melange behind as in the Olympic Village not only a terrific abandoned swimming pool can be seen, but also a mix of clearly recognizable Nazi elements and typical Soviet iconography.
+However also the Soviet Army lodged itself in strategically well located Elstal and its Löwen-Adler Kaserne military barracks, leaving a very interesting melange behind as in the Olympic Village not only a terrific abandoned swimming pool can be seen, but also a mix of clearly recognizable Nazi elements neighbouring with typical Soviet iconography.

 The journey leads to Elstal, a little ATM-less village being located some 15km away from the Berlin city boundary.
 The settlement gets cut by B5, a highway margining Döberitz Heath in the north.
 For ages this territory has been a huge tank playground.
 At its southern end the abandoned Krampnitz Soviet tank battalion I visited in 2015 still gives evidence of that.

 We, my Russian friend and photographer Victor Boyko and I, have an appointment with MDR TV channel, that wants to film us how we capture material for our project documenting East Germany’s Soviet heritage.
 After WWII the Elstal-based military barracks of Löwen-Adler-Kaserne involved the Olympic Village of 1936 Berlin Games as over there higher Soviet officers were living.
 Troops and technical equipment on the other hand were accommodated to the south of B5 highway and Olympic Village.